alskorops/End-to-End-DevSecOps-Kubernetes-3-Tier-Project-AWS-EKS-ArgoCD-Prometheus-Grafana-Jenkins/STEPS.md

 Set up a Jenkins server on an AWS EC2 instance, and install essential tools like Docker, SonarQube, Terraform, kubectl, AWS CLI, and Trivy.

+- Navigate to the Jenkins-Server-TF
+- Do some modifications to the backend.tf file such as changing the bucket name and dynamodb table(make sure you have created both manually on AWS Cloud).
+- Replace the Pem File name as you have some other name for your Pem file.
+To provide the Pem file name that is already created on AWS

 ## Step 4: EKS Cluster Deployment

 Use `eksctl` to create an Amazon EKS cluster in the `us-east-1` region, specifying the node type and the minimum and maximum number of nodes.